 - Determine Time & Responsibility Needs: Do you have enough work for a full-time CFO?
 Typically, if your company revenues are below $75M, it makes sense to hire a factional or virtual CFO as you probably don’t have enough work to justify a full-time CFO salary of $200k+.
 A fractional CFO would cost much less, typically $5,000 – $7500 per month depending on needs.

 - Determine Budget for Position: As mentioned above, a full-time CFO would cost over $200k annually.
 And this is before benefits such as healthcare, bonuses, profit sharing, etc.

 - Evaluate Desired Experience: Do you want someone with exact industry and company size experience, or do you want a bit broader experience that might be able to bring best practices from more than one industry?

 - Engage Your Network & Consider Experienced Recruiter: Use your network to get leads on experienced CFOs and also consider hiring a recruiter in the finance field to help you vet candidates.
 This saves you time in the long run as recruiters can do a lot of the leg work for you.

 - Interview for Experience & Cultural Fit: Do not underestimate the value of cultural fit!
-A candidate with fantastic education and experience will still not be successful if they are not a fit in your organization’s culture.
-Consider utilizing assessment tools such as Culture Index or Predictive Index to provide guidance on this aspect.
+A candidate with fantastic education and experience will still not be successful if they are not fit in your organization’s culture.
+Consider utilizing assessment tools such as Culture Index or Predictive Index to guide this aspect.

 Need help getting started with a CFO?